Pixelsilzavon77/dmfa-comic-reader/README.md

-# DM## Features
+# A fan made reader for DMFA

 ### Core Reading Experience
-- 🔖 **Bookmarking System**: Save your favorite pages and easily return to them
+- **Bookmarking System**: Save your favorite pages and easily return to them
-- 💾 **Progress Tracking**: Automatically save and restore your reading progress
+- **Progress Tracking**: Automatically save and restore your reading progress
-- 📱 **Mobile-Optimized**: Significantly improved reading experience on Android compared to the original website
+- **Mobile-Optimized**: Significantly improved reading experience on Android compared to the original website
-- 📱 **Touch Gestures**: Intuitive swipe navigation on mobile devices
+- **Touch Gestures**: Intuitive swipe navigation on mobile devices
-- 🖥️ **Cross-Platform**: Works on Windows, Linux, macOS, and Android
+- **Cross-Platform**: Works on Windows, Linux, macOS, and Android
-- 📖 **Clean Interface**: Distraction-free reading with easy navigation controls
+- **Clean Interface**: Distraction-free reading with easy navigation controls

 ### Enhanced Content & Archival Features
-- 📚 **Complete Chapter Listing**: Includes extra chapters not listed on the original site, sourced from Katbox
+- **Complete Chapter Listing**: Includes extra chapters not listed on the original site, sourced from Katbox
-- 🎭 **Preserved Cast Pages**: Access to character pages that were previously taken down, preserved for archival purposes
+- **Preserved Cast Pages**: Access to character pages that were previously taken down, preserved for archival purposes
-- 📜 **Enhanced Demonology 101**: Expanded lore section with additional DMFA race information
+- **Enhanced Demonology 101**: Expanded lore section with additional DMFA race information
-- 🎨 **Bonus Comics**: Access to bonus comics from Amber's server that weren't listed in the main archive
+- **Bonus Comics**: Access to bonus comics from Amber's server that weren't listed in the main archive
-- 🔄 **Auto-Updates**: Automatic content updates for the main comic (in testing)
+- **Auto-Updates**: Automatic content updates for the main comic (in testing)

 A modern, unofficial desktop and mobile reader for the DMFA (Dan and Mab's Furry Adventures) webcomic.
 Built with React, TypeScript, Electron and Capacitor to provide a better reading experience, especially on mobile devices.

 ## Features

-- � **Bookmarking System**: Save your favorite pages and easily return to them, complete with the ability to set notes on bookmarks
+- **Bookmarking System**: Save your favorite pages and easily return to them, complete with the ability to set notes on bookmarks
-- � **Progress Tracking**: Automatically save and restore your reading progress
+- **Progress Tracking**: Automatically save and restore your reading progress
-- 📱 **Mobile-Optimized**: Significantly improved reading experience on Android compared to the original website
+- **Mobile-Optimized**: Significantly improved reading experience on Android compared to the original website
-- 📱 **Touch Gestures**: Intuitive swipe navigation on mobile devices
+- **Touch Gestures**: Intuitive swipe navigation on mobile devices
-- �️ **Cross-Platform**: Works on Windows, Linux, and Android
+- **Cross-Platform**: Works on Windows, Linux, and Android

 ## Prerequisites